 Our drinking water is terrific.
 Sourced from 700’ below the rolling hills of our smoky mountain paradise, it’s clear, cold, and has a crispness that whispers, “You’re consuming healthy things, shhhh.”

 Maybe more amazingly, it doesn’t smell like anything.
 Not like chlorine, burnt rubber, or sulfur.
-Not anymore, anyway, because attaining delicious water took time and diligence.
+Not anymore, anyway, because attaining delicious water took work.

-Chris and I have lived on wells before, but this is the first one we commissioned.
-Looking back, I think we expected perfect water out of the ground the moment the well was drilled.
-That isn’t how it works at all.
-We’d been so spoiled by city water that the complexity of managing our own water access hadn’t fully occurred to us.
+Chris and I have lived on wells before, but this is the first one we’ve commissioned.
+Looking back, I think we expected perfect water the moment the well was drilled.
+That isn’t how it works, at all.
+We’ve been so spoiled by city water that the complexity of managing our own water hadn’t fully occurred to us.

 - Drilling – where you end up with an expensive hole in the ground.

 - Pump & pressure tank – where an assembly draws water out of the ground so you can have some.

 - Testing and treatment – tweaking the water for taste and quality.